YehudaGold/context-component/README.md

 ```js
 const mapStateToProps = (state) => ({theme: {color: state.theme}});
 ```
-Here the theme reference will be always a new object and the memorization shallow equality check will fail.
+the theme object reference will always return a new object and the React.memo shallow equality check will fail, and the component will rerender.

 For solving this use memorization technique:
 ```js